 I never allow them to wear their own clothes.
 My work isn’t about these children.
 You can recongnise them, but they are alienates from their real appearance.

 This clearly does not seem to be the kind of work that flows out of espontaneity.
 It feels very controlled, planned, and executed to a pre-conceived vision to exact detail.
-This is something I have personally been interested about for a long time, the interplay between art as an espotaneous expression of the soul, and art as a manifestation of controlled thought.
+This is something I have personally been interested in for a long time, the interplay between art as free expression of the soul, and art as a manifestation of controlled thought.
 The boundaries do not need to be sharp, but anyway.
 Let us continue speaking about Lux.